ltrgoddard/thesis/temp.markdown

 lifted directly from Prynne’s essay (though given Shelley’s dates and Prynne’s description of the 1833 ‘Ulysses’ as one of the earliest poems ‘in which the change I have been discussing has already taken place’, the actual assessment would likely be out of place).
-What is certain is that by 1971 Prynne’s view both of Shelley and of the qualities originally identified by Leavis—the ‘tendency of the images to forget the status of the metaphor’—is absolutely not in accordance with that of the older critic.
+By 1971, however, Prynne’s view both of Shelley and of the qualities originally identified by Leavis—the ‘tendency of the images to forget the status of the metaphor’—is absolutely not in accordance with that of the older critic.
 Entering the fray on 28 May with another letter to the editor, Prynne does not attempt to counter the descriptive aspect of Leavis’s assessment of Shelley.
-In fact, he agrees with it, describing it as ‘a brilliantly shrewd piece of attentiveness to the uncongenial.’[^155] What he puts in question is ‘whether the second stage of the diagnosis \[i.e. that Shelley is a bad poet\] necessarily follows from the first \[i.e. that Shelley pursues metaphor beyond strictly mimetic bounds\]: and if not necessarily, then whether in a range of important particular cases it seems actually to describe our critical response.’[^156] The tone of the letter (‘And I should have thought it possible by now …’) is weary, as if it is frustrating to have to make such a basic logical point ‘thirty-five years later’, though in actual fact Leavis’s original revaluation was published before Prynne was born.
-In the words of Ross Wilson, Prynne ‘responds to Leavis with a stern acuity of which Leavis himself would have been proud’, even taking a swipe at Leavis’s critical method: ‘we can by now surely see why, assuming on prior moral-epistemic grounds a necessary entailment, Dr. Leavis could hardly make a dispassionate critical appraisal of the actualities.’[^157]
+In fact, he agrees with it, describing it as ‘a brilliantly shrewd piece of attentiveness to the uncongenial.’[^155] What he puts in question is ‘whether the second stage of the diagnosis
+\[i.e. that Shelley is a bad poet\] necessarily follows from the first
+\[i.e. that Shelley pursues metaphor beyond strictly mimetic bounds\]: and if not necessarily, then whether in a range of important particular cases it seems actually to describe our critical response.’[^156] The tone of the letter (‘And I should have thought it possible by now …’) is weary, as if it is frustrating to have to make such a basic logical point ‘thirty-five years later’, though in actual fact Leavis’s original revaluation was published before Prynne was born.
+As Ross Wilson puts it, Prynne ‘responds to Leavis with a stern acuity of which Leavis himself would have been proud’, even taking a swipe at Leavis’s critical
+method: ‘we can by now surely see why, assuming on prior moral-epistemic grounds a necessary entailment, Dr. Leavis could hardly make a dispassionate critical appraisal of the actualities.’[^157]

 What is most interesting about Prynne’s letter, however, is not its demolition of the Leavisian position but the aesthetic potential that he